-Please see the health and well-being section of this guide for more information about community support services.
+Please see the home and community support services section of this guide for more information about community support services.

 Tax credits for caregivers

 Tax credits may be available to the "supporting person" under the Disability Tax Credit and the Medical Expense Tax Credit.
 As non-refundable tax credits, these credits can reduce the amount of federal or provincial tax you owe but are not a cash benefit.